San Francisco City Hall Wedding Photographer

 Ceremony Check in - This occurs approximately 10 minutes before your scheduled wedding ceremony.
 You don't need your witness at this point either, nor do you need to bring your whole family into the County Clerk's office with you.
 This meeting is purely to have the County Clerk check your documentation for completion and to give you your ceremony number.

 Officiant Meeting - When the County Clerk calls your number, it's time to go meet your city hall marriage commissioner.
 This occurs just minutes before your ceremony.
 The officiant will sit down with you and ask you questions about your ceremony preferences.
-NOW bring in your witness!
+NOW is the time to make sure you bring in your witness!

 License Signing - At the officiant meeting (see above) the marriage license is signed by your witness.
 This is probably the first photo-worthy event up to this point.
 Again, you don't need to bring your whole family in with you.
 If you do bring them in, they will be asked to leave.
 No videography is allowed during the license signing, but feel free to take pictures.
 We can serve as your witness if needed.